Estate Financials

 Real Property Considerations

-In some states, the courts consider that real property officially transfers to heirs immediately upon death, and furthermore, that the executor has no power over such property unless so granted by the will.
-Under these circumstances, an estate would not normally pay for post-death expenses related to the property (such as real estate taxes).
-However, if the property is needed to satisfy estate debts, an executor can petition the court to sell the property, in which case the executor would end up paying such property-related expenses out of estate funds.
+In some states, the courts consider that real property legally transfers to the heirs immediately upon death, and that the executor has no power over such property unless so granted by the will.
+Under these circumstances, an estate might not pay for post-death expenses related to the property (such as real estate taxes).
+In practical terms, however, the executor almost always facilitates the transfer of real property, and may even petition the court to sell the property if needed to satisfy estate debts.
+Consequently, the estate does often pay property taxes until the property title has been officially transferred.
 If you are using EstateExec, it will provide information for specific states.

 Executor Expenses